AndriyLin/CheckViaSP/spcheckdraft.md

 *	(25) change register & roots[t], independent
 *	(26)(27) change freelist & o.color, independent
 *	(31) change lastWrite[t], independent

+Note: in_handshake is not used so far, this invariant can be ignored

 ##### Invariant (2) (phase[t], phaseC)